-If you want to become sober off of drugs or alcohol, it is going to take some work.
-In order to go sober, it requires time, dedication, and lots of self-control.
+If you want to be free of drugs or alcohol, it is going to take some work.
+Going sober requires time, dedication, and lots of self-control.
 Asking for help is never a bad idea, because the more people you can have on your side, the better.

 Go Sober!
 Start By Enlisting the Professionals!

-Getting sober from drugs and alcohol takes tremendous work.
+Getting sober takes tremendous work.
 One of the best things you can do is get professional help from a treatment center, or at the very least, a therapist.
 When you go to a treatment center, you’ll be under the care of doctors, therapists, and nurses who have seen clients like you countless times.

-In the beginning of treatment, you’ll go through a period of detox.
-Attempting to withdrawl from drugs or alcohol on your own is extremely difficult and can even be dangerous.
-To get through it successfully and safety, make sure to do so under the care of a professional in what is called a medically supervised detox.
+At the beginning of treatment, you’ll go through a period of detox.
+Attempting to withdrawal from drugs or alcohol on your own is extremely difficult and can even be dangerous.
+To get through it successfully and safely, make sure to do so under the care of a professional in what is called a medically supervised detox.

 More Things You Can Do When You Decide to Go Sober